 Consider these for some pre- or post-visit flavor: classics like Brando in A Streetcar Named Desire (1951); Betty Davis in Jezebel (1938); the kitschy but decent Elvis vehicle King Creole (1958); and counterculture Mardi Gras freak-out Easy Rider.
 Belizaire the Cajun (1986) tells of the violence between 19th-century Cajuns and English speakers; Tom Waits bums around the city, the countryside, and jail in the indie Down by Law (1986); and a young Brooke Shields navigates a Storyville childhood in Louis Malle’s Pretty Baby (1978).
 Then there’s the steamy but flawed (and locally derided) The Big Easy.
 Brad Pitt ages backwards in The Curious Case of Benjamin Button (2008) and goes fang to fang with Tom Cruise in Interview with the Vampire (1994).
 Nic Cage just goes all Nic Cage in Bad Lieutenant: Port of Call New Orleans (2009).
 The Oscar-nominated Beasts of the Southern Wild (2012) set its powerful magic realism in the Louisiana bayous.
 Lastly, for kids of any age, when Abbott & Costello Go to Mars (1953), they end up at Mardi Gras—an altogether different universe.

 All of the late, very great Les Blank’s documentaries on Louisiana are worthy, but start with Always for Pleasure (1978).
-Documentaries about the Katrina experience cover every angle, notably in Spike Lee’s When the Levees Broke; the remarkable, Oscar-nominated Trouble the Water; the superb prize-winning Faubourg Tremé: The Untold Story of Black New Orleans; and Harry Shearer’s exposé The Big Uneasy.
+Documentaries about the Katrina experience cover every angle, notably in Spike Lee’s When the Levees Broke; the remarkable, Oscar-nominated Trouble the Water; and the superb prize-winning Faubourg Tremé: The Untold Story of Black New Orleans.

 Oh, boy.
-Well, the selections listed should give you a good start, though we could fill pages more (and we’re barely even touching on the many fine pop, rock, or folky contributions).
+Well, the selections listed should give you a good start, though we could fill pages more (and we’re barely even touching on the many fine pop, rock, or folky contributions, but I can't not mention the Revivalists, Lost Bayou Ramblers, and Hurray for the Riff Raff).
 Also see the names listed in the Nightlife section, and for more advice or recommendations, consult the über-helpful know-it-alls at Louisiana Music Factory.

 There are many collections and anthologies of New Orleans and Louisiana music available, including the 1990s Alligator Stomp series by Rhino Records.
 The most comprehensive, critically acclaimed Doctors, Professors, Kings & Queens: The Big Ol’ Box of New Orleans is a four-disc package released in 2004 by Shout!
 Factory and the one collection that touches all the bases of the diverse musical gumbo that is the Crescent City.
 For a more modest taste, order up the Tremé, Season 1 soundtrack, which covers a bit of the same fertile, funky ground, albeit just from recent years.